ortus-boxlang/boxlang-docs/language/classes/functions.md

 Functions can have different visibility contexts:

-* `public` - Available to the component and externally
+* `public` - Available to the class and externally
-*   `private` - Available only to the component that declares the
+*   `private` - Available only to the class that declares the

-    method and any components that extend the component in
+    method and any classes that extend the class in

     which it is defined
-*   `package` - Available only to the component that declares the
+*   `package` - Available only to the class that declares the

-    method, components that extend the component, or any
+    method, classes that extend the class, or any

-    other components in the package
+    other classes in the package
 *   `remote` - Available to a locally or remotely executing page

-    or component method, or a remote client through a URL,
+    or class method, or a remote client through a URL,

     Flash, or a web service.
 To publish the function as a